-Age Position(s) Held
+Name Age Position(s) Held

-68 Executive Chairman, Director
+Roland Smith 68 Executive Chairman, Director

-45 Chief Executive Officer, Director
+Evan Hafer 45 Chief Executive Officer, Director

-36 Chief Branding Officer
+Mat Best 36 Chief Branding Officer

-65 Co-Chief Executive Officer, Director
+Tom Davin 65 Co-Chief Executive Officer, Director

-47 Chief Financial Officer
+Greg Iverson 47 Chief Financial Officer

-58 Chief Accounting Officer
+Kristina Braendel (Smith) 58 Chief Accounting Officer

-46 Chief Operations Officer
+Toby Johnson 46 Chief Operations Officer

-37 General Counsel and Corporate Secretary
+Andrew McCormick 37 General Counsel and Corporate Secretary

-55 Chief Retail Officer
+Heath Nielsen 55 Chief Retail Officer

-68 45 36 65 47 58 46 37

 Roland Smith is Executive Chairman of our Board, and has been a member of our Board since February 2022.
 Mr. Smith is currently Chairman of the Board of Jack's Family Restaurants, Inc. and Director of Caliber Inc. He previously served as Chairman and Chief Executive Officer of Office Depot, Inc., a leading global provider of products, services, and solutions for every workplace, from November 2013 until February 2017.
 Prior to joining Office Depot, Mr. Smith served as the President and Chief Executive Officer of Delhaize America, LLC, the U.S. division of Delhaize Group, and Executive Vice President of Delhaize Group, an international food retailer, from October 2012 to September 2013.
-Mr. Smith was a Special Advisor to The Wendy's Company, a restaurant owner, operator and franchisor, from September 2011 to December 2011 and served as President and Chief Executive Officer of Wendy's/Arby's Group, Inc. and Chief Executive Officer of Wendy's International, Inc. from September 2010.
-Mr. Smith also served as Chief Executive Officer of Triace Companies, Inc. from June 2007 to September 2008, and the Chief Executive Officer of Arby's Restaurant Group, Inc., a restaurant owner, operator and franchisor, from April 2006 to July 2011.
-He previously served as Chairman of the Board of 24 Hour Fitness USA, Inc. and Big Jack Holdings Corp., Director and Chairman of the Board of Carmike Cinemas, Inc., Director of The Wendy's Company, Served as Group, Inc., and Director of Dunkin' Brands Group, Inc.
+Mr. Smith was a Special Advisor to The Wendy's Company, a restaurant owner, operator and franchisor, from September 2011 to December 2011 and served as President and Chief Executive Officer from July 2011 to September 2011.
+Mr. Smith served as President and Chief Executive Officer of Wendy's/Arby's Group, Inc. and Chief Executive Officer of Wendy's International, Inc. from September 2008 to July 2011.
+Mr. Smith also served as Chief Executive Officer of Triarc Companies, Inc. from June 2007 to September 2008, and the Chief Executive Officer of Arby's Restaurant Group, Inc., a restaurant owner, operator and franchisor, from April 2006 to July 2011.
+He previously served as Chairman of the Board of 24 Hour Fitness USA, Inc. and Big Jack Holdings Corp., Director and Chairman of the Board of Carmike Cinemas, Inc., Director of The Wendy's Company, Director of Wendy's/Arby's Group, Inc., and Director of Dunkin' Brands Group, Inc.